DataBiosphere/wdl-conformance-tests/README.md

                         If custom dimensions are needed, this can be called with input format x_size,y_size in inches.
 Calling this with no value will size the graph accordingly.
 ```
 ### Example Graphs
-These are 2 graphs generated from running performance testing on a SLURM cluster.
+These are 2 graphs generated from running performance testing on a Slurm cluster.
 ![Example box graph](examples/example_box_graph.png)
 ![Example bar graph](examples/example_bar_graph.png)